ip-masq-agent

-The ip-masq-agent is an extension for managing IP masquerading, that is, for managing SNAT (Source Network Address Translation) rules for IP ranges on nodes.
+The is an extension for managing IP masquerading, that is, for managing SNAT (Source Network Address Translation) rules for IP ranges on nodes.

 ip-masq-agent configures iptables rules to handle IP masquerading when traffic is sent to destinations outside the Kubernetes cluster nodes.
 By default, the three private IP ranges defined by RFC 1918 are not masqueraded, which are 10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16.
 Additionally, the link-local address range (169.254.0.0/16) is also considered as a non-masquerade range.